In-Kind Contributions: Accounting for Nonprofits

 Determining Optimal Classification and Valuation of Gifts and Services, Appropriate Timing of Recording

-This course will provide tax advisers to exempt organizations with a review of the material terms of accounting standards, tax rules and guidance for gift-in-kind (GIK) donations to nonprofits.
-The panel will explore challenges that arise in the actual recording of GIKs both conceptually and practically, including presentation and disclosures in Form 990.
+This course will provide tax advisers to exempt organizations with a review of the material terms of accounting standards, tax rules, and guidance for gift-in-kind (GIK) donations to nonprofits.
+The panel will explore challenges that arise in recording GIKs both conceptually and practically, including presentation and disclosures in Form 990.

 - FASB pronouncements on GIKs

 - Services received from personnel of an affiliate

 - International issues

 - Reporting on Form 990

 - Conservation easements